 Coordinated disaster relief through the Louisiana Baptist Disaster Relief Teams.

-The Fellowship Ministry Team coordinates all of our church-wide social events, including setup and clean up!
+The Fellowship Ministry Team coordinates all of our church-wide social events, including setup and

 Deliver “thank you for visiting” packets to our first-time visitors before they get home from church on Sunday